Google shares slide but analysts stay upbeat

 The market needs to shift expectations to paid click growth and lower its estimates for CPC, Goldman Sachs analysts said in a note.

-Google's heavy investments in mobile and social network initiatives -- to stave off competition from rivals Apple Inc and Facebook -- and its planned $12.5 billion acquisition of smartphone maker Motorola Mobility Holdings have also raised investors' concerns.
+Google's heavy investments in mobile and social network initiatives -- to stave off competition from rivals Apple Inc and Facebook -- and its planned $12.5 billion (8.0 billion pounds) acquisition of smartphone maker Motorola Mobility Holdings have also raised investors' concerns.

 Larry Page, who took over as CEO in April, said in July that the company was moving to put "more wood behind fewer arrows."